daminace325/kartit/README.md

 ## Deployment

-**API + Database:** [Render Blueprint](render.yaml) provisions a managed Postgres instance, a Redis instance, and the Express API web service.
+**API + Database + Redis:** [Render Blueprint](render.yaml) provisions a managed Postgres instance, a Redis instance, and the Express API web service.
 Apply from the Render dashboard → New → Blueprint.

 After first deploy, set these env vars in the `ecomm-api` service:
 - `JWT_SECRET` (auto-generated)